DJ LeMahieu Player Props: Yankees vs. Phillies

-The New York Yankees and DJ LeMahieu, who went 1-for-4 with a double last time out, take on Taijuan Walker and the Philadelphia Phillies at Yankee Stadium, Monday at 7:05 PM ET.
+After going 2-for-5 with a triple in his most recent game, DJ LeMahieu and the New York Yankees face the Philadelphia Phillies (who will start Matt Strahm) at 7:05 PM ET on Tuesday.

-In his last appearance, he went 1-for-4 with a double against the Giants.
+In his most recent game, he had two hits (going 2-for-5 with a triple) against the Phillies.

 DJ LeMahieu Game Info & Props vs. the Phillies